spectrocloud/librarium/docs/docs-content/vertex/system-management/ssl-certificate-management.md

 ## Update System Address and Certificates

 The Palette VerteX system console allows you to replace the self-signed certificate with a custom SSL certificate to secure these endpoints.
-Additionally, you can update the system address, which is the IP address or Fully Qualified Domain Name (FQDN) that you use to access your Palette installation.
+Additionally, you can update the system address, which is the Fully Qualified Domain Name (FQDN) that you use to access your Palette installation.
 The system address and certificates may be updated simultaneously.

 :::info